 It has 1 filter, a spring reverb, a sample and hold, 2 LFOs, and 2 audio oscillators.
 That makes 4 oscillators in total.
 Each of the output's 4 oscillators can be fed to the FM input of any other oscillator via a knob, this is what 16 of the knobs on the front panel do, so it is a variable strength FM patch matrix.
+So it is capable of some quite horrendously unrepeatable settings.
 The other knobs are for tuning, wave shape, PWM, and filter controls.

 It is a bit of a confusing mess.
-You might think I know what is going on here, but I have forgotten what does what.
+You might think I know what is going on here, but I have forgotten what does what!
 This makes repairing it very hard.
 This is bad because it was never very reliable.
-I can remember lots of occasions where I had to get my soldering iron out on stage half way though a gig.
-At the time I did not actually know much about electronics, I used various circuits that I found in books in the library.
+I can remember lots of occasions where I had to get my soldering iron out on stage half way though a gig, somehow I always managed to fix it.
+At the time I did not actually know much about electronics.
+I used various circuits that I found in books in the library.